rx/presenters/README.md

 Now lets talk about a new client like an iOS or Android client.
 If we go native, we can now add Java and Swift to that list.
 We are up to 7 technologies/languages!
 We didn't even add any popular extras like coffeescript, haml, sass, and we left out frameworks.

-What if you could write all my user interface in Ruby and have it rendered natively in ANY client?
+What if you could write all your user interface in Ruby and have it rendered natively in ANY client?
 The COPRL _enable_ that.
 It is a Ruby DSL that describes a user interface.
 It generates an intermediate Presenter Object Model (POM).
 The POM is a declarative user interface that can be rendered by a POM client.
 The presenters gem provides a web client as a fully functional implementation that both renders natively as a Rails templating engine and as a Rack app.